No Bake Cookies

 While most no bake cookie recipes use white granulated sugar, I personally like to use coconut sugar (as I do in many of my dessert recipes) for a few reasons.

+First, it’s an unprocessed sugar made naturally from coconut palm sap.
 And second, coconut sugar has a butterscotch, almost caramel-like taste to it.
 On the sweetness scale, it actually tastes less sweet that cane sugar, but has more depth.
 This gives the cookies a richer, more delectable flavor.

-How To Make Easy, No Bake Oatmeal Cookies
+How To Make No Bake Cookies

 Yes, this recipe only takes 10 minutes to make.
 And while it’s easy, it always helps to watch a quick tutorial video.
 So make sure to watch the video below!

-- Add the butter, milk, coconut sugar, and cacao powder to a saucepan on medium heat.
+Prep the chocolate base.
+Line 2 large baking sheets with parchment paper.
+Then, add the butter, milk, coconut sugar, and cacao powder to a saucepan on medium heat.
 Stir it all together and bring to a boil.
 Let the mixture boil for 2 minutes then remove from the heat.

-A Few Tips…
+A Few Extra Tips

 - Use old-fashioned rolled oats or quick cooking oats.
 When it comes to these cookies, it’s all about which texture you prefer.
 Old fashioned rolled oats will produce a thicker, heartier cookie.
 And quick cooking oats will produce a finer textured, chewier cookie.
 Either works!
 Or do what I do and use a 50/50 mix of both!